 Business Requirement

-Purchases (EMV Payment):
+List of POS contactless transaction requirement:Purchases (EMV Payment):

 Purchase allows a cardholder to buy goods or services and pay from the account associated with the card.
 The POS obtains an online authorization (0200/0210) for that purchase amount.